findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 Sent ETH to the wrong address?

 Blockchain says, “Tough tacos, toots.
-Maybe next time put down the bong.”
+Maybe next time put down the bong, first.”

 ### **Complex for beginners**

 Ethereum is wonderfully nerdy stuff.
-But that also makes it a bit tougher to use.
-The good news is that the good devs are working to make it easier to for all of us, abstracting all the nerdy code stuff and giving users a simpler interface.
+But that also makes it a bit tougher to use if you're new to this.
+The good news is that the Based devs are working to make it easier to for all of us, abstracting all the geeky code stuff and giving users a simpler interface for powerful dApps.
+Point.
+Click.
+Done.

 Case in point: [Token Bundles on Lumpy Labs](https://lumpylabs.com/bundles).
 Buy up to five tokens in a few clicks.
 All that shizzle would take a few days to track down and buy without this cool tool.